paperswithcode/releasing-research-code/README.md

 - facilitate reproducibility
 - make it easier for others build upon research code

-We find that those repositories that score higher on the checklist tend to have a higher number of GitHub stars.

-We've verified this by analysing NeurIPS 2019 repositories.
+We've found that repositories that score higher on the checklist tend to have a higher number of GitHub stars.
+This was verified by analysing NeurIPS 2019 repositories.
 For more details on this analyis please refer to our [blog post](https://medium.com/paperswithcode/).
 We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.pdf) to reproduce this analysis from the post.

 The checklist is made to be as general as possible.
 It consists of five items: